emilianojuan/MarvelCharacters/README.md

 ### Data

-The data of the characters is taking from [Marvel's API](https://developer.marvel.com)
+The data of the characters is taken from [Marvel's API](https://developer.marvel.com)